-Australia became a signatory to the United Nations Convention on the Rights of the Child on 17 December 2020.
+Australia became a signatory to the United Nations Convention on the Rights of the Child on 22 August 1990 and ratified it on 17 December 1990.
 As one of the 196 countries that have signed the Convention, Australia is legally bound to this international agreement that sets out the civil, political, economic, social and cultural rights of every child, regardless of their race, religion or abilities.

 To mark the 30th anniversary of this milestone, we are proud to launch six articles that cover a variety of perspectives on child rights.
 We would like to thank the academics and professionals who wrote these articles, sharing their knowledge in their respective fields of expertise: